‘Poo poo head’: Indiana State Police Twitter account hacked - NewsBreak

 ‘Poo poo head’: Indiana State Police Twitter account hacked

-INDIANAPOLIS ( WXIN ) — If you saw some odd posts coming from the @IndStatePolice Twitter account Saturday afternoon, it was not actually from Indiana State Police officers.
+INDIANAPOLIS ( WXIN ) — If you saw some odd posts coming from the @IndStatePolice Twitter account Saturday afternoon, they weren’t actually from Indiana State Police officers (though that may have been obvious to readers).

+The account, which has “Official Twitter for the Indiana State Police” written in its bio, was hacked, ISP confirmed Saturday.State tracking trio of black bear cubs in northeast Alabama

 It appears that as of 3:50 p.m.
-Saturday, the account is back under ISP’s control.
+Saturday, the account was back under ISP’s control.

 “It appears our Twitter account was recently hacked, the previous tweet sent 15 minutes ago was not sent by ISP personnel.
 Please notify us if you see any suspicious activity from our account.
 Thank you.”Post from @IndStatePolice on Twitter